jstonge/hello-gmes/src/getting-started.md

 # Welcome

-This is an experimental project that seek to combine group-based modeling and interactive visualization under the same roof.
-If you want a friendly book to better understand group-based, or approximate, master equations, [start here](https://cosmo-notes.github.io/tame/chapters/index.html).
+## This experimental project aims to integrate group-based modeling with interactive visualization.
+For an accessible introduction to group-based or approximate master equations, you can [start here](https://cosmo-notes.github.io/tame/chapters/index.html).

 ## Usage